samib6/cassandra-assignment/README.md

 This part does not involve any distribution, but simply involves familiarizing ourselves with template code using a non-blocking I/O library and using it to implement a request/response server-side wrapper for Cassandra.

-You are given a simple client and a single-node server using non-blocking IO respectively at
+You are given a simple client and a single-node server using non-blocking IO respectively at `client.Client.java` and `server.SingleServer.java`.
-* client.Client.java
-* server.SingleServer.java

 `Client` sends requests to and processes responses from `SingleServer`.
 You need to extend the template code therein so that `SingleServer` dispatches requests received from `Client` to the local Cassandra instance and sends responses back to that Client.
 To this end, proceed in the following steps: